tarantool/cartridge/topics/clusterwide-config.md

 # Clusterwide configuration

 Cartridge orchestrates a distributed system of Tarantool instances - a cluster.
-One of the core concepts is a **clusterwide configuration**.
+One of the core concepts is **clusterwide configuration**.
-Every instance in cluster stores a copy of it.
+Every instance in a cluster stores a copy of it.

-Clusterwide configuration contains the options that must be identical on every cluster node, such as topology of the cluster, failover and vshard configuration, authentication parameters and ACLs, and user-defined configuration.
+Clusterwide configuration contains options that must be identical on every cluster node, such as the topology of the cluster, failover and vshard configuration, authentication parameters and ACLs, and user-defined configuration.

-Clusterwide configuration doesn't provide instance specific parameters: ports, workdirs, memory settings etc.
+Clusterwide configuration doesn't provide instance-specific parameters: ports, workdirs, memory settings, etc.

 ## Internal representation

-On file system clusterwide configuration is represented by a **file tree**.
-Inside `workdir` of any configured instance one can find the following directory:
+In the file system, clusterwide configuration is represented by a **file tree**.
+Inside `workdir` of any configured instance you can find the following directory:

 ```text